andrewpillar/site/_posts/programming/working-with-sql-relations-in-go-part-1.md

 then we do nothing.
 Otherwise, we return a `WHERE LIKE` clause via a call to `query.Where` passing it the query.

-No let's implement the `bind.WhereTag` function,
+Now let's implement the `bind.WhereTag` function,

     // build/tag.go
     ...